 So there’s all sorts of other things to see and do here – not just flowers.
 There’s definitely something for everyone.

-What is there for children when visiting the Keukenhof Gardens?
+What is there for children when visiting Keukenhof 2021?

 Adults will obviously appreciate the flowers here.
 However, there is also plenty for children.